limhawjia/driver-drowsiness-detection/README.md

 ## Video pre-processing

-Run the script `process.py` to process videos.
+Run the script `process.py [source directory]` to process videos.
+The `source directory` should contain the videos to be processed placed in folders corresponding to each participant.

 This script extracts the video frames and applies a grayscale to them.

-Adjust the variables `video_dir` and `output_dir` variables at the start of the script to change the source directory for the videos and the output directory for the generated frames.
+Adjust the `output_dir` variable at the start of the script to change the output directory for the generated frames.

-Copy the folders containing the videos of each participant into the directory indicated by `video_dir`.

 Adjust the `rate` variable at the top of the script to change the number of frames to be extracted.